 Do you know, when was the first time mobile was used to make a payment?
-In 1997, Coca-Cola introduces SMS purchasing, same year Exxon Mobile begins accepting contactless payment using Speedpass.
-Since then, there has been a great evolution of mobile payments, and the today the payments are done even via Bluetooth and NFC.
+In 1997, Coca-Cola introduces SMS purchasing, the same year Exxon Mobile begins accepting contactless payment using Speedpass.
+Since then, there has been a great evolution of mobile payments, and today payments are done even via Bluetooth and NFC.

-There are 5 types of Mobile Payments:
+5 types of Mobile Payments are:

 1) The Mobile Wallet - using NFC & Bluetooth.